henryj320/python_projects/muscle_checker/README.md

 **Language**:Python

 **Overview**: Input which exercises you completed this week.
 The system outputs which of the main muscles you missed this week and what exercises you could do to train them.
+This output is via a Flask website, which can be fun with:
+- "cd mudcle_checker"
+- ". venv/bin/activate"
+- flask run --host=0.0.0.0
+The website contains two ways of generating the output - updating the .txt file or by inputting to the website.

 View the [changelog](changelog.md) here.